Restricted Activity: Bicycling and entry with a bicycle

 - is equipped with a safety mechanism that prevents the motor from being engaged before the bicycle attains a speed of 3 km/h.

-To reduce the conflicts between user groups and to maintain the ecological integrity of sensitive areas in Jasper National Park.
+To reduce the conflicts between user groups and to protect and improve ecologically sensitive areas in Jasper National Park.

 Please see attached map for the trails included within the Three Valley Confluence and official trails and permitted uses within Jasper National Park.

-It is an offence under the Canada National Parks Act to ride a bicycle or enter with a bicycle on the trails or areas listed in this order.
-Violators may be charged.
+It is an offence under the Canada National Parks Act to ride a bicycle or enter with a bicycle on the trails or areas not listed in this order.
+Violators may be charged under the Canada National Parks Act: maximum penalty $25 000..